Understanding How Layered Defense Is Used in Physical Security

 - Response – In the event that an intruder gains access or a breach occurs, Response will deal with the management of the fallout in the form of contacting stakeholders or locking down the premises.

 With a layered approach, you will be able to mitigate threats as they occur at every level.
-Visit the rest of Security Forward for more tips on
+Visit the rest of SIA Online for more tips on